 Considered one of the world’s most popular destinations for art fans, the National Gallery is located in Westminster’s Trafalgar Square, Central London.
-The main building was originally built to resemble The Vatican and was formally opened to the public in 1838; 14 years after 38 paintings were bought from the estate collection of John Julius Angerstein (1735–1823) by the British government and displayed in the late merchant’s house in 1824.
+Built to resemble The Vatican, the main building formally opened to the public in 1838.
+About a decade later, the British government acquired 38 paintings from the estate collection of John Julius Angerstein (1735–1823).
+In 1824, the government displayed them in the late merchant’s house.

 Designed by William Wilkins, a Greek Revival architect, the gallery was expanded five times between 1860 and 1991 to accommodate more and more paintings.
 Until 1897, the National Gallery also exhibited modern British art.
-However, once Tate Gallery emerged that year, the National Gallery was relieved of that responsibility.
+However, Tate Gallery now houses later collections.

-With a total of about 2,000 paintings regaling the collection, which includes most of the creations by Venetian and Florentine maestros of that period, it is the most sweeping set of magical Italian Renaissance brush strokes found outside Italy.
-Notable works exhibited here include those of da Vinci, Vincent van Gogh, Michelangelo, Leonardo, Oscar-Claude Monet, Johannes Vermeer, Raphael and Paul Cézanne.
+Approximately 2,000 paintings regale the collection, many of which are famous Venetian and Florentine masterpieces.
+In fact, it is the most sweeping set of magical Italian Renaissance brush strokes found outside Italy.
+Notable works exhibited here include those of da Vinci, Vincent van Gogh, Michelangelo, Oscar-Claude Monet, Johannes Vermeer, Raphael and Paul Cézanne.

 Scottish National Gallery, Edinburgh

-Inaugurated for public exhibition in 1859, the Scottish National Gallery (SNG) lies on The Mound (an artificial, grassy hill that joins the old and new towns of Edinburgh) and managed by the government-owned National Galleries of Scotland, which also controls the Scottish National Portrait Gallery and the Scottish National Gallery of Modern Art.
-The awe-inspiring grandeur of the interiors seemingly demands the visitors’ undivided attention while simultaneously instilling a feeling of tranquility.
+Inaugurated for public exhibition in 1859, the Scottish National Gallery (SNG) lies on The Mound (an artificial, grassy hill that joins the old and new towns of Edinburgh).
+The government-owned National Galleries of Scotland manages the collection.
+The organization also controls the Scottish National Portrait Gallery and the Scottish National Gallery of Modern Art.
+The awe-inspiring grandeur of the interiors seemingly demands the visitors’ undivided attention while simultaneously instilling a feeling of tranquillity.

 The National Gallery, Prague

-Dating back to 1796, the Society of Patriotic Friends of the Arts started the Academy of Fine Arts along with the Picture Gallery in an effort to promote and encourage art and creativity.
-In 1918, as the newly formed Czechoslovakia came into being, the main collection was housed in the Picture Gallery.
+Dating back to 1796, the Society of Patriotic Friends of the Arts started the Academy of Fine Arts along with the Picture Gallery to promote and encourage art and creativity.
+In 1918, as the newly formed Czechoslovakia came into being, the main collection resided in the Picture Gallery.
 The solemn, yet opulent, hallways with their impressive masterpieces tell an altogether different story to the observant art critic.

 Marvel at Czech and Slovak paintings alongside art by van Gogh, Picasso, Auguste Renoir, Cézanne, Rubens, Rembrandt and Monet.

-Originating in 1808 in the form of a royal museum founded by the King of Holland Louis Bonaparte (Napoleon I’s brother), its primary collection comprised paintings from the 1800-born art museum Nationale Kunst-Galerij that were not parceled away to France.
-The collection was shifted to the Trippenhuis, once the Bonapartes were toppled from their thrones, and began to be displayed to the public as Rijksmuseum te Amsterdam in 1815.
+The collection was originally a royal gallery by the King of Holland Louis Bonaparte (Napoleon I’s brother).
+Its primary collection comprised paintings from Nationale Kunst-Galerij.
+Once the Bonapartes fell out of power, the collection was moved to the Trippenhuis.
+Subsequently, it became available to the public in 1815.
 The new Rijksmuseum, a Gothic Revival style structure, was inaugurated in 1885.
 The Rijksprentenkabinet, a subsidiary of the Rijksmuseum, holds one of Europe’s finest collections of drawings, prints and illuminated manuscripts.

 Van Gogh Museum, Amsterdam

-Established in 1973, the twin-structures of the Van Gogh Museum in Amsterdam were designed by Dutch architect Gerrit Rietveld and Japanese architect Kurokawa Kisho; although in different timelines, with the Kisho-designed new Exhibition Wing inaugurated in 1999.
-Both the curved structures are contrastingly juxtaposed in their opacity and transparency, mirroring the conflicting mindset of the disturbed post-impressionist painter Vincent van Gogh.
+Established in 1973, the twin structures of the Van Gogh Museum in Amsterdam were designed by Dutch architect Gerrit Rietveld and Japanese architect Kurokawa Kisho; although in different timelines, with the Kisho-designed new Exhibition Wing inaugurated in 1999.
 The unique design lets in as much natural light as possible to illuminate the exhibition space.

-Mostly displaying creations of the van Gogh brothers, Vincent and Theo, the Museum also showcases paintings of Henri de Toulouse-Lautrec and Paul Gauguin (contemporaries of Vincent van Gogh) and some older artists such as Jean-François Millet and Léon Lhermitte.
+Mostly displaying creations of the van Gogh brothers, Vincent and Theo, the Museum also showcases paintings of Henri de Toulouse-Lautrec and Paul Gauguin and some older artists such as Jean-François Millet and Léon Lhermitte.
 Visitors can also see paintings by Monet and Manet, and a sculpture by Rodin.

 National Portrait Gallery, Trafalgar Square, London

-The most famous in its vast collection is the Chandos portrait (donated by Lord Ellesmere), supposedly that of the great playwright William Shakespeare, which was the first to enter NPG’s collection.
+Donated by Lord Ellesmere, the Chandos portrait is possibly the most famous in the collection.
+Supposedly, it depicts the great playwright William Shakespeare, and it was the first to enter NPG’s collection.
 Other notable works include portraits by Sir James Guthrie, Vanessa Bell, William Scrots and Patrick Branwell Brontë.
 The collection comprises portraits, drawings, caricatures and photographs.

 Tate Britain entered the art scene when sugar tycoon and philanthropist Sir Henry Tate bequeathed his Millbank art gallery, in Westminster—including his art collection in it—to Britain.

-Designed by Sidney Smith, the Tate Gallery was unveiled to the public in 1897, it later only started showcasing only British art and renamed Tate Britain in 2000.
-As well as showing excellent examples of Jacobean and Elizabethan art, the collection does tremendous justice to 18th and 19th century artists, such as James Abbott McNeill Whistler, Dante Gabriel Rossetti, Monet, John Constable, Hogarth, Gainsborough, the Pre-Raphaelites, William Blake, Reynolds, Stubbs and Constable.
+Designed by Sidney Smith, the Tate Gallery first opened to the public in 1897.
+By 2000, it exclusively showcased British art and became known as the Tate Britain.
+As well as showing excellent examples of Jacobean and Elizabethan art, the collection does tremendous justice to 18th and 19th-century artists.
+Highlights include works by James Abbott McNeill Whistler, Dante Gabriel Rossetti, Monet, John Constable, Hogarth, Gainsborough, the Pre-Raphaelites, William Blake, Reynolds, Stubbs and Constable.

-The art is arranged differently—not in chronological order or by a school of thought, but by thematic groups, such as surrealism, futurism, cubism, pop art and abstract expressionism.
+The art is not in chronological order or by a school of thought.
+Rather, pieces follow thematic groups, such as surrealism, futurism, cubism, pop art and abstract expressionism.
 Notable works include Piet Mondrian, Thomas Struth, Picasso and Mark Rothko.
 Salvador Dali and Andy Warhol too feature prominently in Tate Modern.